Spike-Pentesting/App-witchcraft/README.md

 The software has two common use cases:

-- standalone client for the developer (fixing ebuilds, testing, manual bump, repository mantainance) =item agent mode on boot inside a vm
+- standalone client for the developer (fixing ebuilds, testing, manual bump, repository mantainance)
+- agent mode on boot inside a vm

 Witchcraft operates over a set of vagrant vm (that can be set up also on a different path/user), bringing em up and starting the agent to the desired routine commands, for the operations customization, have a look at [App::witchcraft::Command::Mantain](https://metacpan.org/pod/App::witchcraft::Command::Mantain).